Pan-American Exposition

-The Pan-American Exposition was a World's Fair held in Buffalo, New York, United States, from May 1 through November 2, 1901.
+The Pan-American Exposition was a world's fair held in Buffalo, New York, United States, from May 1 through November 2, 1901.
 The fair occupied 350 acre of land on the western edge of what is now Delaware Park, extending from Delaware Avenue to Elmwood Avenue and northward to Great Arrow Avenue.
 It is remembered today primarily for being the location of the assassination of United States President William McKinley at the Temple of Music on September 6, 1901.
 The exposition was illuminated at night.
 Thomas A. Edison, Inc. filmed it during the day and a pan of it at night.

 History

+The Pan-American Exposition, often referred to as "The Rainbow City", received national attention in the press and elsewhere a couple of years before, during and after it occurred During the course of the exposition more than 8,000,000 visitors came to the event.